CaioMatInt/kanban_board_challenge/README.md

 ## How to test it

-Open http://206.81.14.66/ (or localhost if you're testing it locally) and click on login
+Open http://206.81.14.66/ (or localhost if you're testing it locally) and click on login.

 ![image](https://github.com/CaioMatInt/kanban_board_challenge/assets/40992883/6ad668b1-6237-437f-b7c2-ff36c8a982e6)